 top of page

 Dr Natasha Mayo is a practitioner, researcher and since 2004 senior lecturer ceramics at Cardiff School of Art and Design.
-Her practice is fuelled by an interest in practices that move between social, technical as well as creative ways of working.
+Her practice is fuelled by an interest in approaches that move between social, technical as well as creative ways of working.
 Teaching within an interdisciplinary framework she calls upon drawing, poetry, sensory anthropology, and relational aesthetics alongside more traditional approaches to clay – to test the boundaries and preconceptions of the discipline and to identify more wholistic generative approaches to creativity.

 She is a fellow of HEA, member of the Royal Anthropology Institute, the Folklore Society, trained in Oral History techniques and a Haumea eco-literacy associate.
 Project partners have included the Refugee Council, National Museum Wales, Artworks Cymru, Center of Ceramics, York Museum, The Big Draw, Craft Council and most recently Thinking Through Drawing (TtD).